 - The grammar of directing necessary to communicate with department heads to bring your vision to life

-- How to work with actors in rehearsal and on set (the class includes 2 weeks of working with actors)
+- How to work with actors in rehearsal and on set

 - And finally what the film director actually does on the day of the shoot and how to best work with an editor